harryseansmith99/crystal_disk_info/README.md

 The version of CrystalDiskInfo used in this program is **CrystalDiskInfo8_17_3**

-This project was created at a summer internship, I would say that this was my first ever "proper" project and I am by no means a proffessional programmer at this stage
+This project was created at a summer internship, I would say that this was my first ever "proper" project and I am by no means a professional programmer at this stage